 Coordinating Holistic Resources Initiatives & Services, Inc. (CHRIS Inc.) is a community-based outreach program designed to assist individuals and families with necessary resources and services in an effort to decrease and/or remove barriers that influence social dysfunction.
 Participation in the program is voluntary for anyone experiencing social disconnection and wishes to advance and/or improve daily living and overall functioning within society.
 Case management services will be available to participants to determine their level of care.
 In addition, we have developed partnerships to coordinate services in various capacities.

-At CHRIS Inc., we are constantly identifying new an innovative ways to address some of the most pressing community issues.
-Whether its making local appearances at community events or announcing new updates and additions to our center, there is always something new to discover at CHRIS Inc. Subscribe to updates and be the first to know next time something exciting happens.
+At CHRIS Inc., we are constantly identifying new and innovative ways to address some of the most pressing community issues.
+Whether it's making local appearances at community events or announcing new updates and additions to our center, there is always something new to discover at CHRIS Inc. Subscribe to updates and be the first to know next time something exciting happens.

 CHRIS Inc. adds new partnership!

 At CHRIS, we are always trying to identify new partnerships and initiatives.
 We will launch, SHE Speakes, our live broadcast on Wednesdays from 2:00pm to 3:00pm on WMMG Radio.
 We will highlight women and provide a platform to Share Her Experience!